cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 1. The `lookup` function will take requests from Slack (sent when a user uses the `/issue` command), and look up the corresponding issue using the GitHub API.
 This function will be a `GET` request to `/lookup`.
 2. The `webhook` function will be called when updates occur rom Slack (sent when a user uses the `/issue` command), and look up the corresponding issue using the GitHub API.
 This function will be a `GET` request to `/lookup`.

 Because routing inside of your Workers application is such a common task, we've published an easy-to-use router that you can drop into your code.
 This router will allow you to match specific paths to functions in your codebase.
-Find the router [here], and save it in your application as `router.js`.
+Find the router [here] TODO - NPM package?, and save it in your application as `router.js`.

 ### Handling requests